Traditional Chinese Medicine Cupping: What is It?

 Creating Suction with Fire

-cupping joint painFirst I apply a massage oil to the areas that we will be cupping over (this makes it so I can move the cups once they are in place).
+cupping joint painFirstly, I apply a massage oil to the points where we will place cups (this helps to move the cups once they are positioned).
 Next, I take an alcohol-soaked cotton ball and light it (not to worry, the flame is small and controlled).
 Next (and of course away from your body), I insert the flame in and out the cup which burns up all of the oxygen inside, creating the vacuum seal so the cup can stick.
-Once the cups are placed, you will feel some pressure, but it should never be painful.
+When the cups are applied, you may feel a little pressure but it is never painful.
 The sensation is like a massage in reverse: instead of kneading and compressing sore muscles, the cups lift the fascia to give the the lactic acid room to leave.
 In any case, I always adjust the pressure based on my patient’s comfort level.

 Slide Cupping

-During a back treatment, for example, once one or two cups are placed, I usually start by sliding them along the length of the muscles/meridians involved which allows me to identify areas of stagnation and poor bloodflow—which are seen in the dark pink to red/purple coloration people get from Cupping.
+During a back treatment, for example, once one or two cups are placed, I usually start by sliding them along the length of the muscles/meridians involved which allows me to determine the points of stagnation and improper blood flow—which is visible through the dark pink to red/purple coloration people get from Cupping.
 The darker the marks, the worse the circulation is!

 Stationary Cupping

 Once these areas of stagnation are identified, I place several more cups and leave them in place for a few more minutes.
-Cups do not need to be on very long to be effective.
+You do not need to place cups for a longer time to be effective.
 During this time patients feel relaxed and some have said they felt like they were floating in the best kind of way.

 The marks that appear are an anticipated and therapeutic side effect that fade within a few days to a week, depending on the person.